All Episodes

 Well, now CNN finally had to admit that the FBI told Sessions not to list any of his half a dozen meetings with other countries and diplomats as part of his senatorial duties.

-Now, what forced CNN to clarify?
+Now, what forced CNN to clarify it?

 Well, there is something called the Freedom of Information Act, and literally they were able to produce an FBI email from March that proved that Sessions was right the entire time.

-So, you know, CNN got the story wrong but didn't correct the record until a Freedom of Information Act lawsuit backed them into a corner.
+So, you know, CNN got the story wrong, but didn't correct the record until a Freedom of Information Act lawsuit backed them into a corner.

 How many times can these people be proven wrong in a week?

-We'll check in with Sean Spicer on this fake news epidemic we have.
+Also, we'll check in with Sean Spicer on this fake news epidemic we have.

 We'll hit the ground in Alabama.